La Introducción

-La Introducción is the debut album of Bachata duo Carlos & Alejandra.
+La Introducción (The Introduction) is the debut album of Bachata duo Carlos & Alejandra.
 It was released in 2009 by Machete Music and Universal Music Latin Entertainment.
 The album was nominated for Tropical Album of the Year at the Premios Lo Nuestro 2010 Awards.
 In 2010 the duo released an extended edition titled La Introducción...Continued.
 This version featured 3 additional songs.

 Singles

 The album was supported by the singles Cafecito, Perdóname, and Cuanto Duele which peaked at number 6 on the Billboard Tropical Airplay chart.